 The following are the supplies I used for creating these 9 paintings.
 I still have lots of ink left but used up the entire can of compressed air.

-If you do purchase by using these links I will earn a teensy weensy commission which keeps me in art supplies and keeps my cats' bellies full!
+If you do purchase by using the links shown below, I will earn a teensy weensy commission which keeps me in art supplies and keeps my cats' bellies full!
 For that I thank you.